ibm-cloud-docs/account/iam-accessgroup_rules.md

 You can view the users that are added to an access group by using dynamic rules.
 To view dynamic members of access groups, go to **Manage** > **Access (IAM)** > **Access groups** in the {{site.data.keyword.cloud_notm}} console.
 Select an access group and click **Users**.
 Dynamically added users are indicated by the type `Dynamic`.

 The following users will not appear in the table:

-- Dynamically added users who are not logged in yet
+- Dynamically added users who are not logged in yet.
-- Dynamically added users whose session expired
+- Dynamically added users whose session expired.

 Dynamic users that are logged out but whose sessions are still valid continue to appear in the table until their sessions expire.